Kilonova emission from GW230529 and mass gap neutron star-black hole mergers: Results and Discussion

 \subsection{Kilonova detection}

-We generate light curves in $ugrizy$ bands up to 10 days from the merger for all 3 EOSs under consideration.
-First, we discuss the KN magnitudes produced at 1 day post merger for the 3 GW230529 posterior models, LVK O4 mgNSBH simulations and LVK O4 BNS simulations as shown in Fig.~\ref{fig:hist_day1}.
-Note that in this plot, we limit the luminosity distance range for the events from our LVK O4 simulations to 150-250 Mpc, for a better estimate of events that share similar parameter space as that of GW230529, which was reported to be at a median distance of $\sim 200$ Mpc \cite{230529_LVK}.
+We now connect the population-level inferences to light curve predictions.
+We generate $ugrizy$ light curves up to 10\,days post–merger for the three EOS choices.
+We begin by examining the day–1 magnitude distributions for the three GW230529 posterior models, for the LVK O5 mgNSBH simulations, and for the LVK O5 BNS simulations (Figure~\ref{fig:hist_day1}), each sampled at distances $0$-$600$\,Mpc.
+Figure~\ref{fig:hist_day1} compares the distribution of $g$ and $i$ band magnitudes at 1\,day post–merger for GW230529 (under the NSBHs–BBHw, NSBHs–NSBHw, and BNSs–BNSw assumptions) against the O5 mgNSBH and BNS populations at $0-600$\,Mpc, for softer, fiducial, and stiffer EOSs.
+The Dark Energy Camera (DECam; \cite{Flaugher_2015}) reference depth provides a practical benchmark for detectability.

-In both $g$ and $i$ bands, except for the softer EOS, the LVK O4 BNS KNe show a tail at higher luminosity compared to the GW230529 BNS KN, since the GW230529 BNS posterior is massive compared to the general BNS population and would, therefore, likely produce less ejecta mass for a given EOS.
-The LVK O4 BNS KNe also show a tail at larger magnitudes because the O4 population distance distribution is flatter and extends to larger distances compared to that of GW230529.
-The bright magnitudes found for the GW230529 BNS case are due to the large wind ejecta masses discussed in the previous subsections for the small fraction ($\sim1\%$) of posterior samples that allow KN production.
-The LVK O4 BNS population also produces typically brighter KNe compared to the mgNSBH cases.
+In both $g$ and $i$, the expected O5 BNS KN distributions show a tail that is as bright as the GW230529 BNSs–BNSw distribution.
+The GW230529 BNSw posterior favors relatively high masses compared to the generic O5 BNS population at the same distance and therefore tends to yield less ejecta for a given EOS, shifting its KN to fainter magnitudes.
+The O5 BNS distance distribution is flatter and extends to larger distances than GW230529, producing a fainter tail at high apparent magnitudes.
+For the softer EOS, the small subset ($\sim 1\%$) of GW230529 BNS posterior samples that produce a KN exhibits bright day–1 magnitudes, driven by the large wind–ejecta masses discussed in the previous subsections.
+Overall, the O5 BNS population typically produces brighter KNe than the mgNSBH population at comparable distances.

-The GW230529 BBH and NSBH posteriors produce very similar KN lightcurves.
-The median peak magnitudes assuming the NSBH posteriors for softer, fiducial, and stiffer EOSs are $\sim$ 22.35, 22.31, 22.36 for $g$-band and $\sim$ 21.6, 21.52, 21.55 for $i$-band respectively. $i$-band appears to be brighter than $g$-band for models with NSBH KN as well as for the BNS posterior.

-It is interesting to note that also the broader population of mgNSBH mergers detectable in O4, assuming they follow the population models assumed here, is likely to produce KNe with $g\lesssim 25$ and $i \lesssim24$, and would therefore be observable by a range of telescopes.